A Multilevel Monte Carlo Estimator for Matrix Multiplication: Inner product

-Indeed the problem consists of two main parts: approximating $\mathbf{a}^T\mathbf{b}$ in an efficient and accurate manner and approximating its expected value in the spirit of Monte Carlo methods.
-To tackle the first issue, the random sampling method for inner product presents a viable option.
-Suppose there is a sampling distribution $\xi:=\{\xi_j\}_{j=1}^{n}$ with $\sum_{j=1}^n \xi_j=1$ such that each index $j\in [n]$ can be drawn with the assigned positive probability $\xi_j$.
-Further suppose choosing a `base' number $M\in \mathbb{N}$ and collect $M^L$, $L\in \mathbb{N}$, independent and identically distributed index samples $\{r_1,\ldots, r_{M^L}\}$ according to $\xi$, where we shall refer to the collected $M^L$ indices as a sample \emph{realisation}.
-Then denote by $S_l$ the \emph{sampling-and-rescaling matrix} of size $n\times M^L$ such that elements of $\mathbf{a}$ and $\mathbf{b}$ with $M^L$ index samples will be used for approximating the inner product of $\mathbf{a}^T\mathbf{b} $, that is,
+Indeed the task at hand consists of two main parts: approximating $\mathbf{a}^T\mathbf{b}$ in an efficient and accurate manner and approximating its expected value in the spirit of Monte Carlo methods.
+To tackle the first issue, the random sampling method for inner product estimation presents a viable option.
+Suppose there is a sampling distribution $\xi:=\{\xi_j\}_{j=1}^{n}$ with $\sum_{j=1}^n \xi_j=1$ such that each index $j\in [n]$, where $[n]:=\{1,2,\ldots,n\}$, can be drawn with an assigned positive probability $\xi_j$.
+Further suppose we {\emph{fix}} a `base' number $M\in \mathbb{N}$ and collect $M^L$, $L\in \mathbb{N}$, independent and identically distributed index samples as {an index sequence $(r_1,\ldots, r_{M^L})$} according to $\xi$.
+We shall refer to these collected $M^L$ indices,{ or equivalently, the sequence $(r_1,\ldots, r_{M^L})$,} as a sample \emph{realisation}.
+Then denote by $S_L$ the \emph{sampling-and-rescaling matrix} of size $n\times M^L$ such that elements of $\mathbf{a}$ and $\mathbf{b}$ at the $M^L$ index samples will be used for approximating the inner product of $\mathbf{a}^T\mathbf{b} ${.
+That} is,